I. Purpose of Mini-Grant Awards

 Grant money may be used to enhance school psychology practice aligned with the NASP Practice Model for School Psychologists, including the following activities:

 Consultation/Coaching – indirect services to teachers, classrooms, schools, or organizations

 Materials-test kits, protocols, reinforcement supplies for students, etc.

 Policy work-attending legislative/policy workshops, etc.

 Awareness of the profession-School Psychology Awareness Week activities, outreach to other relevant fields/audiences

 Other-justify how purchase allows you to carry out or enhance the role of school psychologists in Pennsylvania

 NOTE: Preference will be given to proposals that demonstrate an impact on the recipient’s organization, program, and/or the field of school psychology (see rubric).

 IV.
 Size of Mini-Grant

-Applicants can apply for awards ranging in amount from $100-$500.
+ASPP will award a maximum of $5000 annually to one or several applicants per year.
+Applicants can apply for an award ranging in amount, up to this maximum.
 ASPP will award a maximum of $1500 to applicants annually.
 The decision to award funds is at the discretion of the ASPP Executive Board and/or proposal review committee members.
 ASPP reserves the right to allocate a partial amount of the funds requested.
 If funds are spent in a manner other than what is outlined in the proposal, award recipients may be asked to reimburse ASPP or provide further justification of expenditures.